Angelica Mesiti

 Biography Angelica Mesiti

-Portrait Angelica Mesiti, photo: Josh Raymond
+Portrait Angelica Mesiti, photo: Pati Grabowicz

 Angelica Mesiti (b.
 1976) is of Australian origin and currently lives and works in Paris.
 Her multi-channel sound, performance and video installations have been internationally recognised through major exhibitions and significant commissions.
 In 2019, she represented Australia at the 58th Venice Biennale with the three-channel video installation ASSEMBLY, exploring notions of plurality and non-linguistic communication that have become the hallmark of her work.
 In 2024 she presented The Rites of When, a major commission for the TANK at the Art Gallery of New South Wales.